rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 !!!
 Note
     the shortcut keys to the lock screen are `super+l`.

-Here are the settings (the three vertical dots :material-dots-vertical: expose the settings menu) I use:
+Here are the settings (the three vertical dots :material-dots-vertical: in `Gnome Extensions` expose the settings menu) I use:

 ![screenshot](img/Customize-Clock.resized.png)